 ETL pipelines can be built using a variety of tools and technologies.
 Some ETL tools are designed to work with specific types of data sources or target applications.
 Others are more general-purpose, providing a framework that can be used to build ETL pipelines for a variety of purposes.

-4 common ETL challenges
+4 common ETL challenges and how to fix them

 There are four common ETL challenges data professionals face.
 These include: